tsunrise/lisp_rs/lisp/README.md

 To use compiler feature, you need to have LLVM-13 installed on your system.
 LLVM can be downloaded in https://releases.llvm.org/download.html#13.0.0.
 Check out more details on https://crates.io/crates/llvm-sys.

-This library comes with unit tests for each of the provided crates.
+This library comes with unit tests.
 Run the tests with:

 ```bash
 cargo test